-- All SSCBC training boats are fitted with a towline; - In the case of a missing boat towline the Patrol Boat's towline should be passed to the sailor's boat to be passed twice around the mast and then held by the competitor such that it can be quickly released if required - Instruct that it is not wrapped around a hand; - On the Patrol Boat, the towline should be clipped to a hook or passed twice around a stern cleat or towing bridle and then held by one of the Patrol Boat's crew to enable a quick release if required.
+- All SSCBC training boats are fitted with a towline; - If the boat doesn't have a towline setup, use the Patrol Boat's towline and wrap twice around the mast and then held by the competitor such that it can be quickly released if required - Instruct that it is not wrapped around a hand; - On the Patrol Boat, the towline should be clipped to a hook or passed twice around a stern cleat or towing bridle and then held by one of the Patrol Boat's crew to enable a quick release if required.
 In the case of a Couta Boat tie off the line and check that a knife is accessible if it needs to be cut quickly or when under tension.